The Common Continual Improvement Opportunities Identified Through Experience Data

 Plus, some issues are never identified, and end-users continue to suffer their adverse impact.

 This is where experience data helps.
 It identifies the issues, highlights the contributing factors (and sometimes the root causes), and focuses on what matters most to end-users.
 To demonstrate this, this blog shares some of the findings from The Global IT Experience Benchmark report and what these mean in continual improvement terms.

 Explaining the experience data shared in this blog

-The Global IT Experience Benchmark H2/2021, released in February 2022, is a biannual Happiness Score™ report that shares a snapshot of Enterprise IT experiences over six months.
-The data is based on 748,878 end-user responses from July-December 2021 in enterprises that use the HappySignals IT Experience Management Platform.
+The Global IT Experience Benchmark H2/2022, released in February 2023, is a biannual Happiness Score™ report that shares a snapshot of Enterprise IT experiences over six months.
+The data is based on 1,642,555 end-user responses in enterprises that use the HappySignals IT Experience Management Platform.
 So, the data relates to organizations already addressing their experience-related issues rather than an average organization.
 Importantly, the insights into how end-users experience IT are reported by the end-users themselves – reflecting their feelings and perceptions about IT.

 HappySignals surveys ask questions related to: